 If you are interested in having a TELE come to your community, contact us!

 Our current Travelling Exhibition and Learning Experience, Patterns & Parallels: The Great Imperative to Survive, is on right now!
-It is currently on display at the Art Gallery of Algoma from July 13th – October 15th, 2023.
+It was recently on display at Science North in Sudbury, Ontario from November 9th, 2023 – January 7th, 2024.
 Stay tuned for updates on the next exhibition location!

 Learn more about the exhibition below: